fossabot/ghost-api/README.md

 ## Usage

 As of now, Ghost-API is only capable of token-related tasks.
 More functionality will be added in the future, on an as-needed basis.
+Ghost-API will follow Ghost node version guidelines starting in April.
+There is currently support for Node v6 & v8

 Requiring the Ghost-API will expose a GhostInstance class.
 This gives you the ability to easily keep track of multiple Ghost instances that are using the API.
 To create a GhostInstance,